-The Library has undergone extensive renovations over the past two years in an attempt to improve function and service to the community.
+The Library has undergone extensive renovations over the past few years in an attempt to improve function and service to the community.

 New Entryway & Elevator Renovation (2013-2015)